Tendonitis

 Preventing tendon problems

-Tendonitis is most often caused by sudden, sharp movements or repetitive exercise, such as running, jumping or throwing.
+Tendonitis is usually caused by sudden, sharp movements or repetitive exercise, such as running, jumping or throwing.

 Tendonitis can also be caused by repetitive movements, or having poor posture or technique while at work or when playing a sport.
 This is known as repetitive strain injury (RSI).